Raytheon Technologies (NYSE:RTX) PT Raised to $97.00

-Raytheon Technologies (NYSE:RTX) had its price objective lifted by investment analysts at Susquehanna Bancshares from $91.00 to $97.00 in a research note issued on Wednesday, Stock Target Advisor reports.
-The brokerage presently has a “positive” rating on the stock.
-Susquehanna Bancshares’ price objective would suggest a potential upside of 17.73% from the company’s current price.
+Raytheon Technologies (NYSE:RTX) had its target price boosted by stock analysts at Susquehanna from $91.00 to $97.00 in a report issued on Wednesday, The Fly reports.
+The firm presently has a “positive” rating on the stock.
+Susquehanna’s price objective indicates a potential upside of 17.42% from the company’s current price.

-Several other research firms have also recently weighed in on RTX.
-Credit Suisse Group lifted their price objective on Raytheon Technologies from $81.00 to $90.00 and gave the company an “outperform” rating in a research report on Tuesday, April 20th.
-Zacks Investment Research upgraded shares of Raytheon Technologies from a “sell” rating to a “hold” rating and set a $72.00 price objective for the company in a report on Friday, January 29th.
-Susquehanna boosted their target price on shares of Raytheon Technologies from $91.00 to $97.00 and gave the company a “positive” rating in a research note on Wednesday.
-Morgan Stanley boosted their target price on shares of Raytheon Technologies from $89.00 to $97.00 and gave the company an “overweight” rating in a research note on Wednesday.
-Finally, Wolfe Research began coverage on shares of Raytheon Technologies in a research report on Thursday, April 15th.
-They set an “outperform” rating and a $97.00 price objective for the company.
-Three investment analysts have rated the stock with a hold rating, thirteen have assigned a buy rating and one has issued a strong buy rating to the company.
-The company has an average rating of “Buy” and a consensus target price of $83.40.
+RTX has been the topic of several other reports.
+Wolfe Research initiated coverage on shares of Raytheon Technologies in a research report on Thursday, April 15th.
+They set an “outperform” rating and a $97.00 target price on the stock.
+Credit Suisse Group increased their target price on Raytheon Technologies from $81.00 to $90.00 and gave the stock an “outperform” rating in a report on Tuesday, April 20th.
+Susquehanna Bancshares boosted their price target on Raytheon Technologies from $83.00 to $91.00 and gave the company a “positive” rating in a research note on Monday, April 12th.
+Finally, Zacks Investment Research upgraded shares of Raytheon Technologies from a “sell” rating to a “hold” rating and set a $72.00 price target on the stock in a research report on Friday, January 29th.
+Three equities research analysts have rated the stock with a hold rating, thirteen have given a buy rating and one has given a strong buy rating to the company’s stock.
+The company currently has an average rating of “Buy” and a consensus target price of $83.40.

 Raytheon Technologies Corporation, an aerospace and defense company, provides systems and services for the commercial, military, and government customers worldwide.
 It operates through four segments: Collins Aerospace Systems, Pratt & Whitney, Raytheon Intelligence & Space, and Raytheon Missiles & Defense.